-Degree Audit does not assess course information prior to Fall 1998 due to Cleveland State’s conversion from quarters to semesters.
-If you have coursework dated prior to Fall 1998, please use the '@sk a Question' feature to initiate this process.
-Click on the @sk a Question icon and select Pre-1998 in the subject line.
-The office of the University Registrar for inclusion in your degree audit report; once submitted, the update process takes approximately 1-2 weeks.
+Degree Audit does not assess course information prior to Fall 1998 due to Cleveland State's conversion from quarters to semesters.
+If you have coursework dated prior to Fall 1998, please contact your college advising office to request an assessment of these courses.
+Advisors should submit their evaluation to the Office of the University Registrar for inclusion in your degree audit report; once submitted, the update process takes approximately 1-2 weeks.

-Why isn’t my Degree Audit showing the courses needed for my certificate or licensure?
+Why isn’t my Degree Audit showing the courses needed for my certificate?

-Currently, licensure and certificate programs are not included in Degree Audit.
-If you are enrolled in a licensure or certificate program, contact your academic advisor for advice on degree progress.
+Certificate programs are not included in Degree Audit.
+If you are enrolled in a certificate program, contact your academic advisor for advice on degree progress.

 Can Degree Audit tell me if I am eligible to graduate?

-My major in Degree Audit is wrong.
+My major/minor in Degree Audit is wrong.
 How do I change it?